-Furthermore, the bill stipulates that the costs associated with arbitration will be shared equally between the parties, with a cap on fees determined by the commissioner to ensure fair compensation for arbitrators.
-The changes will apply to health care services provided on or after January 1, 2026, while services rendered before this date will continue to be governed by existing laws.
-The act is set to take effect on September 1, 2025.
+Furthermore, the bill introduces a provision allowing mediators to compel arbitration if no agreement is reached during mediation and if a party is found to have not participated in good faith.
+It also stipulates that the costs associated with arbitration will be shared equally between the parties, with a cap on fees determined by the commissioner to ensure fair compensation for arbitrators.
+The changes will take effect for services provided on or after January 1, 2026, while services rendered before this date will continue to be governed by existing laws.
+The bill is set to take effect on September 1, 2025.

 Statutes affected: